tytydraco/yessleep/out/The_scariest_date_Ive_ever_been_on_.md

 I (26F) don't really date much.
 It's just never been my thing.
-But I'm doing well in most aspects of my life and I finally feel ready enough to actually put myself out there.
+But I'm doing well in most aspects of my life and I finally felt ready enough to actually put myself out there.

 I started with a few "test" dates with some guys I met on Tinder and Bumble.
 Just a way for me to dip my toes in the dating pool without getting too serious too quickly.
 I was completely upfront about this with guys and a few of them were totally cool with it, which was nice.